-It is possible that the main title of the report Epidermolytic Hyperkeratosis is not the name you expected.
+It is possible that the main title of the report Epidermolytic Ichthyosis is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

-- Bullous Congenital CIE
+- bullous congenital CIE

 March of Dimes Birth Defects Foundation

 Foundation for Ichthyosis & Related Skin Types

 NIH/National Institute of Arthritis and Musculoskeletal and Skin Diseases

 One AMS Circle

 Department of Surgery